 Although military legal assistance attorneys can provide advice, they cannot represent you in court.
 The military divorce lawyers at Schierer & Ritchie specialize in navigating the complexities of divorces between service members and their spouses.
 We can help you understand your rights as a member of the armed forces and seek a favorable resolution for your military divorce.

 At Schierer & Ritchie, we know that divorce and custody conflicts are some of the most stressful situations most people face.
-We’re here to make the process a little easier for you.
-For expert legal advice and a compassionate ally in your family law case, contact Schierer & Ritchie.
+Our family law attorneys in Peoria IL are here to make the process a little easier for you.
+For legal advice and a compassionate ally in your family law case, contact Schierer & Ritchie.
 During your free consultation, we will discuss your unique situation and outline your legal options.